oluwadamilolaayomide/coffee-sales-analysis-excel/README.md

 # Coffee Sales Dashboard Analysis (Excel)

 ## Overview
-This project analyzes coffee sales data from 2019–2022 using an interactive Excel dashboard.
+This project analyses coffee sales transactions from 2019–2022 using an interactive dashboard built in Excel.

 The goal is to understand sales performance, customer behavior and product profitability.